Table of Contents

 Changing Needs in the Foreseeable Future

 A 15-year term could also be useful if your insurance needs might change in the near future.
 Since this policy length generally costs less than longer-term policies, it may not cost as much to convert to a permanent coverage option.
-With longer policies, you could end up having overpaid if you convert too early on.

 Having a 15-Year Mortgage